 In short: If you have small kids that are like this, maybe traveling to an area with malaria risk is not a good idea and best postponed until they are older and you can evaluate whether you wish to take an anti-malarial drug.

-Edit: After publishing this post a number of parents reached out to tell us they had taken anti-malarials (including Malarone) while travelling with their children aged 9 and up.
+Edit: After publishing this post a number of parents reached out to tell us they had taken anti-malarials (including Malarone) while traveling with their children aged 9 and up.
 Those who contacted us said they had no side effects.
 This purpose of this post was to talk about our experiences and decisions with smaller children

 We Have Been Asked Specifically About The Risk Of Malaria In Kids While Traveling In These Places: